Friday, May 9, 2008

 Moses is looking to the skies, and we can choose to either look at Moses, the skies or the landscape.
 It's all pretty mesmerizing and worth looking at.
 I guess I'm still somewhat confused on the "looking" thing.
 It falls close to "realism" on the scale simply based on how it's rendered, but it might sit somewhere in the middle, because the subject matter implicates a certain amount of abstraction.

 All that aside, John Martin is just a really cool painter.
 I'm not exactly sure why his style appeals to me, maybe it's just how grand everything is.
 And the portrayal of things I'd probably never see in real life painted in a realistic way is also interesting to me.
-Check out this other religious painting of his called
+Check out this other religious painting of his called The Destruction of Sodom and Gomorrah:

 This painting wouldn't seem out of place as an album cover for a metal band.
 Observe my Photoshopping prowess: